-The project team is conducting a randomized controlled trial to examine the effect of workplace wellness programs on health, medical utilization, and well-being.
-Investigators will particularly focus on the role of incentives and peer effects in influencing self-selection into worksite wellness programs, and whether these programs differentially attract certain employees over others.
-Results will help identify ways in which leveraging various types of financial or social incentives might generate cost savings within the existing design of wellness programs.
+The project team conducted a randomized controlled trial to examine the effect of workplace wellness programs on health, medical utilization, and well-being.
+The team focused on the role of incentives and peer effects in influencing self-selection into worksite wellness programs, and whether these programs differentially attract certain employees over others.

 Self-rated health survey data, administrative claims data, and biometric data including: anthropometrics such as height, weight, and waist/hip ratio; resting blood pressure; blood glucose, and blood lipid levels.